mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 ![matt con](/necklace/matt_con.jpg)

-You might think I stood out, but the con's blinky game was so strong I blended right in.
+You might think I stood out, but the con's blinky game was [so strong](https://chaos.social/@maketvee@leds.social/111371853605341695) I blended right in.

 # Improvements

-Over the 3 days we exposed some design flaws:
+Over the next 3 days we exposed some design flaws:

-* The wafer clip was meant to be a "snap fit", but it wasn't quite snappy enough and the wafer fell off a couple of times.
+* The wafer clip was meant to be a snap fit, but it wasn't quite snappy enough and the wafer fell off a couple of times.
 * The clearance between the aluminium and the PCBs was meant to limit the chain to around 15 degrees of movement but it can actually move around 45 degrees.
 * The FFC cables are too exposed, fragile and can get pulled out by excessive chain flexing.